educanjr/ConwayGameOfLife/README.md

 ```

 ### **2️⃣ Calculate the Next State of a Board**
-Applies **one step of evolution** based on Conway’s rules.
+Applies **one step of evolution** from current status based on Conway’s rules.
 If this endpoint is called after board reaches a stable state or the max iterations are exceeded an error is returned.

 **Request:**
 ```http